Hormonal treatments lower the levels of sex hormones in the body. These hormones are oestrogen and progesterone in women and testosterone in men.

 Bisphosphonates move calcium cells from your bloodstream into your bone.
 This helps to keep the bone strong.
 As you need to keep some calcium in your bloodstream, your doctor may give you calcium tablets.

 Bisphosphonates can maintain bone strength and may also help to prevent breast cancer from spreading to the bones.
-Studies are looking at whether taking bisphosphonates can help people with breast or prostate cancer to live longer.

 - zoledronic acid (Zometa)